Lexicon

 ORIGINAL

 The deliberate performance of remedy where no remedy exists — hollow compliance at scale.
-Process theater is the gap between formal procedure and actual constraint: the audit that checks boxes without checking facts, the appeals process that accepts submissions without reading them, the transparency report that discloses statistics without disclosing the criteria that generated them.
-A hostile platform operator might comply with receipt requirements formally while undermining them substantively — publishing receipts that are technically complete but practically unintelligible, providing appeals channels whose response times exceed the harm's duration, conducting audits whose sampling rates guarantee that systematic abuse escapes detection.
-The concept names a failure mode that haunts every accountability architecture: the possibility that the form of compliance survives after the substance has departed.
-Engineering against process theater requires not merely mandating receipts but specifying the conditions under which receipts count as meaningful — intelligibility, timeliness, and the capacity of the receipted information to support genuine contestation by those affected.
+Process theater is the gap between formal procedure and actual constraint: the audit that checks boxes without checking facts, the appeals process that accepts submissions without reading them, the transparency report disclosing statistics without disclosing the criteria that generated them.
+A hostile operator might comply with receipt requirements formally while undermining them substantively — publishing receipts that are technically complete but practically unintelligible, providing appeals channels whose response times exceed the harm's duration, conducting audits whose sampling rates guarantee that systematic abuse escapes detection.
+Engineering against process theater demands not merely mandating receipts but specifying the conditions under which receipts count as meaningful: intelligibility, timeliness, and the capacity to support genuine contestation.

 Proof Order